Yogaranjand/busbud-challenge-yoga/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##NOTE

+- I have used Angular8 to solve teh problem.
+- Implemented all the functional requirement mentioned in the challenge.
+- Localization: support for multiple languages
+- Responsive Design
+- Used both the search API to fetch record.
+- Loading screen is the  default search as mentioned in the challenge(Newyork - Montreal)
+- I have added infinite scrolling to load the data.

+##Future Scope
+- UI improvement
+- Bug Fix